HashAppsLabs/TiResources/README.md

-# Ngmodules.org Web Site
+# tiresources.hashapps.com Web Site

+This repo is forked from https://github.com/HashAppsLabs/TiResources

-The primary focus of ngmodules.org is to provide the ability to share and discover Angular.js modules.
+The primary focus of tiresources is to provide the ability to share and discover Appcelerator Titanium resources.

 ## Contributing